Congratulations to the participants and winners of this year’s Three Minute Thesis competition!

 - It is strongly recommended that you do not use an oversized slide.
 These are generally wider than the normal PowerPoint slide format and will appear with a white band at the top and bottom.

 UNCG will hold a maximum of 4 qualifying rounds of 15 students each.
-These qualifying rounds will take place on Tuesday, November 3 and Wednesday, November 4 from 10:00-11:30am and 1:30-3:30pm in the EUC, Sharpe Room.
-Participants will be assigned randomly.
+These qualifying rounds will take place on Tuesday, October 24 and Wednesday, October 25 from 10:00-11:30am and 1:30-3:30pm in the EUC, Dogwood Room.
+Participants will be assigned randomly based on availability.

-The first place winner may accompany a representative of UNCG’s Graduate School to the Council of Southern Graduate School’s annual meeting in Charlotte, NC to compete on Saturday, February 20 and Sunday, February 21, 2016 in the conference’s regional 3MT competition.
+The first place winner may accompany a representative of UNCG’s Graduate School to the Council of Southern Graduate School’s annual meeting in Fayetteville, AR to compete on Saturday, February 24 and Sunday, February 25, 2018 in the conference’s regional 3MT competition.
 Please note: This is dependent on funding and number of registrants CSGS will accept.
 If an individual is sent from UNCG, The Graduate School at UNCG will provide transportation and lodging.

 The Digital Media Commons